menu

 When you are in Altenburg, you'll notice that it is more blue-collar than most other communities in America.
 35.85% of Altenburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Altenburg is a city of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Altenburg who work in teaching (13.21%), food service (11.32%), and office and administrative support (7.08%).

-Because of many things, Altenburg is a great place for families with children to consider.
-First of all, many other families with children live here, making Altenburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Altenburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Altenburg is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Altenburg’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In terms of college education, Altenburg is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.80% of adults in Altenburg have a college degree.